ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Get armour make up
 - Spent 1000sp

 - Get 104 true silver guineas (26208 sp) for the T-rex but traded for incantations instead

 - Get latern for T-Rex

 - There is a God called Sin and is based in the city of Ur (in the land of Nod) and is associated with a bull and the number 30.

 - Trade Oils + Hemlock for armour

 - Sell Walking Unseen Potions for quilted canvas & robes

 - Find entrance to the Valley of Death

-- There is a group of seek asylum in the Underworld, in the Cthonic region of in the Land of Nod (associated with Mazzakin and Lilin)
+- There is a group seeking asylum in the Underworld, in the Cthonic region of in the Land of Nod (associated with Mazzakin and Lilin)

 - Fate of Ishamael - Gates of Death swing both way

-- Need to find Simyaza as as he needs the Embassy, need to get to the elemental center of Tanuel
+- Need to find Shemyaza (Samyaza) as as he needs the Embassy, need to get to the elemental center of Tanuel

 - Head to Morca, head eastward on a cavaran

 - Need to go over or through a mountain range to get to the Land of Nod

 - There is a canyon along the river (germangeous)

 - Come to the waterfall, going from 6000ft to 4000ft

 - Should look of map

 ## Game 5 - 2026-01-11